 Furthermore, we show that in the network flow relaxation of the defender problem, the duals are bounded by 1, so we can solve our restriction exactly.
-Last, because the big-M values in the linearization are small and network flow has a well-known structure, we see empirically that this formulation scales well computationally with increased network size.
+Last, because the big-M values in the linearization are equal to 1 and network flow has a well-known structure, we see empirically that this formulation scales well computationally with increased network size.
 Through empirical experiments on 16 networks with up to 6468 buses, we find that this bound is almost always as tight as we can get from guessing the dual bounds, even for congested networks where the theoretical results do not hold.
 In addition, calculating the bound is approximately 150 times faster than achieving the same bound with the reformulation guessing the dual bounds.

 {\bf Keywords: } Bilevel programming; interdiction; mixed integer programming